 As much as we love apples, there is another species which out-rivals our delight in this fruit– a wide array of insect pests affecting apple harvests.
 What are some apple tree bug treatments that will assist us with keeping pests out of apple trees?
 Read on to learn more.

 To properly devise a plan of attack against these marauders, we must first identify what they are.
 Unfortunately, there are numerous pests of apples just a few of which are:

-And then there are secondary pests like:
+Then there are secondary pests like:

 - European red mites